lautit/intellij-idle-indexing-plugin-modded/README.md

 # Modded Intellij Idle Indexing Plugin
 Based on Andrev's Idle Indexing but modded to support newer IDE versions.

-Just uncompressed the , updated lib/jar/plugin.xml ideaversion tag to latest and recompress:

-You can find a usable .zip file with the version updated to latest 222.* build in Releases.

 ## Instructions

 1. [Download the latest plugin build available at JetBrains Plugin Marketplace](https://plugins.jetbrains.com/plugin/download?rel=true&updateId=116910)